Skip to main content

 What software do you use?

-DSI students use Adobe Creative Suite, Microsoft Office, Final Cut Pro, and HTML/CSS, as well as online collaboration tools such as Miro, Mural, Notion, Canva, Zoom, and Google tools.
-Design basics courses for those who do not have mastery of the core design applications can be arranged and should not discourage candidates from applying.
+DSI students utilize Adobe Creative Suite, Microsoft Office, and Google Suite, as well as online collaboration tools such as Figma, Miro, Mural, Notion, Canva, and Zoom, along with emerging technologies like AI and data processing and visualization tools.
+Design basics courses can be arranged for those who do not have mastery of the core design applications, and should not discourage candidates from applying.

 More: About DSI